ncatlab/nlab-content/pages/137.md

 +-- {: .num_prop}
 ###### Proposition

-Any morphism from an initial object is an epimorphism.
+Any morphism to an initial object is an epimorphism.
 The coproduct of epimorphisms is an epimorphism.
 =--

 +-- {: .proof}